gustavohschulmann/gustavohschulmann/README.md

 Currently I am working at Dell Technologies as a FullStack Software Engineer II.

-My main technologies are JavaScript, React, Java and C#.
+My main technologies are JavaScript, React, Java, C#, .NET, and also I play a lot with Python :)

 ##### Let's connect!